CoralCoralCoralCoral/documentation/sprints/sprint_4/use_cases.md

 #### **Step 1** -- The game will show the actions the user can take.

 #### **Step 2** -- The User will select one of the surveillance actions that are currently available.
-If the user wants to select an action they have not unlocked the go to alternative flow 1.
+If the user wants to select an action they have not unlocked then go to alternative flow 1.

 #### **Step 3** -- The User can enable this action.